Melinda Plowman: Acting

 Plowman acted in Hollywood films in the 1950s but primarily worked in television.
 She appeared in seven NBC Matinee Theater episodes, as well as episodes of Ford Theatre, The Loretta Young Show, and The George Burns and Gracie Allen Show.
 She was one of the original Mouseketeers on The Mickey Mouse Club.
+In 1959 she appeared on Wagon Train S3 E10 "The Danny Benedict Story" as Priscilla Walker.

 Her parents preferred to maintain her status as a freelance actor rather than a studio contract player.
 Her mother accompanied her on the set.
 When she wasn't working, Plowman attended a public elementary school and, later, San Marino High School in San Marino, California.
 During film shoots, she had a private tutor on the set.

 Plowman landed her first leading role at the age of 25 in the 1966 horror film Billy the Kid Versus Dracula.

 Directing

 In the 1970s, she joined the Directors Guild of America, listing herself as an associate director under the name Melinda Ann Casey.
 She continued working on film crews through the 1990s.